-Bangor University Staff are also able to book these through Miles Dyslexia Unit on 01248 382203 or email firstname.lastname@example.org
+Bangor University Staff should enquire about their support needs through Miles Dyslexia Unit on email@example.com

 Full assessment / Assessment Fee

-The Assessment Centre is able to offer students a diagnostic service to determine if you have a Specific Learning Difficulty such as Dyslexia or Dyspraxia.
+If you have previously had additional exam arrangements due to Dyslexia / Dyspraxia etc. and you would like a full assessment, the Assessment Centre is able to offer students a diagnostic service to determine if you have a Specific Learning Difference such as Dyslexia or Dyspraxia.
 The university pays part of the fee, however a student contribution of £100 is also required.

 We carry out assessments for students at Bangor University only.
-For information on services for external students please see: http://dyslexia.bangor.ac.uk/assessment
+For information on services for external students please see: dyslexia.bangor.ac.uk/assessment

 Our qualified assessors meet the government guidelines for assessing in Higher Education.